About

 For many years, I identified myself solely as a literary fiction writer, but during the pandemic, a time in which so many lines have been blurred, erased, drawn, and redrawn, my work has evolved in unexpected ways.

-One sunny afternoon while on a lunch break from remote working, I sat down at the kitchen table with my ten-year-old son to join him in making comics.
+One sunny afternoon while on a lunch break from remote working, I sat down at the kitchen table with my then ten-year-old son to join him in making comics.
 He was making an epic comics series called Stargirl, and I had earlier been scrolling through Instagram where a post by wonderful comics artist Lynda Barry caught my eye.
 She posted a prompt on how to create what she called a “super flash comic.”
 I decided to give it a try, to release the idea of what kind of art I did and didn’t do, release the idea of perfection, release the idea that parenting was in direct opposition to the time and space I needed to create.

 Mushroom: My very first super flash comic